astutecoder/shopify-mern-boilerplate/README.md

 1. Clone this repository to your local machine.
 2. Create a `.env` file and populate it with keys from the `.env.sample` file.
+3. Set your backend server's domain as server env `HOST` value

 ### Getting Started